Lettisu/Unit-Seven/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Codiversers to assist with this build please create an API key as follows: const apiKey = "Your API Key";
+Codiversers to assist with this build please create an API key as follows: please create a file called config.js and add to the components folder const apiKey = "Your API Key";
 export default apiKey;
 ## Available Scripts